 Transforming the ways we represent traditions from the past

 What values can the past bring to the fast-paced and swiftly changing present?
 How can we discover and interpret where the roots of the present lie?
-The contemporary moment offers us new opportunities and new technologies with which to explore the historical, bring to the fore people’s experiences of the past, and through that new understanding recreate and present new perspectives on heritage.
+The contemporary moment offers us new opportunities and new technologies with which to explore the historical, bring to the fore people’s experiences of the past, and through that new understanding, recreate and present new perspectives on the past.

-We envision the Public History and Heritage Interpretation as an opportunity to learn new ways of engaging with historical sites, monuments and institutions and thus address the contemporary challenges of interpreting history.
-This specialisation will empower students to include in their interpretations of heritage the diverse voices that have been ignored so far and so engage with history outside conventional academic practice.
-This specialisation will create professionals who have the ability to transform museums, heritage sites and archives into spaces that dynamically interpret the past by reimagining history with new technologies.
+We envision the Public History and Heritage Interpretation pathway - within the Master of Arts program in New Humanities and Design - as an opportunity to learn new ways of engaging with historical sites, monuments, and institutions and thus address the contemporary challenges of interpreting history.
+The pathway will enable interpretations of the past that include diverse voices hitherto ignored and thus engage with history outside conventional academic practice.
+It will create professionals who have the ability to transform museums, heritage sites, and archives into spaces that dynamically interpret the past by reimagining history with new technologies.

 - Disciplinary Studies